guido-an/Ticketing-System/README.md

 # Ticketing System
 http://support.vanillamarketing.it/

-An internal ticketing system for managing new cusotmers' requests.
+An internal ticketing system application for managing new cusotmers' requests.

 .env file